kiliman/operator-mono-lig/README.md

 Thanks also to all of you for your kinds words of encouragement and feedback.
 I really appreciate it.

+## 🙏 Help Wanted

+As noted above, v2.0 only includes ligatures for **Operator Mono SSm Book**.
+In order to update the other fonts, all the ligatures need to be redone.
+Unfortunately I just don't have the time to do that at the moment.
+If you have a Mac and are interested in helping, please let me know.
+I will even purchase a license to Gylphs Mini for you.

+You can reach me at kiliman@gmail.com.

 ## ✨ Contributors